 When planning travel for sponsored research awards, travelers are encouraged to consult NYU Traveler for potential discounts with particular vendors to optimize financial resources and ensure proper stewardship over federal funds.
-For assistance with travel arrangements, please visit NYU Traveler.

 In accordance with NYU’s travel policy, employees and students who have purchased tickets or incurred expenses for travel on sponsored research awards and that are subsequently cancelled should inquire about using the same ticket for future travel.
 If the travel is not postponed to a future date, then the expenses should not be charged to the grant, but rather a discretionary chartfield; unless the travel has been cancelled for reasons beyond the employee’s control.
 Fees associated with changing reservations and late fees for credit cards should not be charged to sponsored projects.
 See the Business Expenses policy for additional guidance.